Piyushoberoy/CODSOFT/README.md

 - Exploratory Data Analysis: Created visualizations to understand the distribution of ratings, budgets, and other relevant features.
 - Feature Selection: Identified pivotal features influencing movie ratings.
 - Model Building: Implemented regression models such as Linear Regression and Random Forest Regression.
-- Model Training and Evaluation: Partitioned the data, trained the models, and evaluated their performance using metrics such as Mean Squared Error (MSE) and R-squared.
+- Model Training and Evaluation: Partitioned the data, training the models, and evaluated their performance using metrics such as Mean Squared Error (MSE) and R-squared.
 - Optional: Model Deployment - Deployed the trained model as a simple web application or API for rating predictions.

 ## Project 3: Iris Flower Classification Project